-1. One of the biggest celebrations of its kind, catch the 37th Annual Martin Luther King Day Parade as it marches down Harbor Drive on Sunday, January 15 at 2 p.m.
+1. One of the biggest celebrations of its kind, catch the 38th Annual Martin Luther King Jr. Day Parade as it marches down Harbor Dr. on Sun., Jan.
+14th at 2 p.m.
 The parade promises dazzling floats, high school bands, exciting drill teams and more.

 photo: Amanda Freerksen

-6. Did you know San Diego is home to six amazing nature centers?
-Make it your goal to visit one every month and start this weekend using this guide to SoCal’s coolest places to explore nature.
+7. Did you know San Diego is home to six amazing nature centers?
+Make it your goal to visit one every month and start the weekend using this guide to SoCal’s coolest places to explore nature.

 photo: Leah Singer

-11. Whether you’re building a snowman, sledding down our snow hill, roasting marshmallows by the campfire, or taking a spin around the synthetic skate rink, there’s something for everyone at the Poway Community Park’s Winter Festival happening this weekend.
+12. Whether you’re building a snowman, sledding down a snow hill, roasting marshmallows by the campfire, or taking a spin around the synthetic skate rink, there’s something for everyone at the Poway Community Park’s Winter Festival happening this weekend.

 20. If you haven’t yet visited Pennypickle’s Workshop in Old Town Temecula yet, this may be your weekend to go.
 Kids can do experiments with water and gravity, scavenger hunts and a gigantic interactive display of 464 LED lights.
 Here’s your guide to fun for this quirky science museum.